 The term economics is derived from the Greek “rules of the household.”
-In this course we look at the way in which economics governs our lives, homes, political, and international institutions.
+In this course we look at the way in which economics governs our lives and homes, as well as our political institutions.
 We will consider the way in which economic actors (ourselves included) make decisions.
-The course begins with a brief survey of basic economic concepts and terminology.
-We then look at a series of subjects: the power of markets; incentives and economic behavior; game theory; globalization; international economics; government and the economy; business cycles; environmental economics; and market forces.
+The course includes a survey of basic economic concepts and terminology.
+We will take a thematic approach to economics.
 Articles from the newspaper and news magazines will serve as the backdrop for the class.
-The class concludes with a research assignment in which students design and produce an independent work.
+Students will gain a greater ability to use economic terms and concepts to understand the world around us.
+The class concludes with a research assignment in which students design and produce an independent work centered around primary research.

 What conditions and catalysts incite people, or a people, to break into violent rebellion against their ruling powers and elites?
 What courses do such rebellions take, for better or worse, once under way?
 This course will seek to better understand these questions by exploring and categorizing a number of large-scale revolutions in the context of selected theoretic models (The English Civil War, The American Revolution, The French Revolution, The Russian and Bolshevik Revolutions, and The Chinese Maoist Revolution).
 Students will also select, study, and classify a less familiar revolution of their own choosing (Toussaint L’Overture’s Black Revolution in Haiti, for example) which they will write on, and present to the class.

-History 12 • Topics in Ancient and Modern Chinese History (half credit)
+History 12 • Topics in Ancient and Modern Chinese History (0.5 credit)

 This course examines the ebb and flow of unity and disunity throughout ancient Chinese history and the modern age.
 What forces caused China to band together in empire?
 What forces forced it apart?
 Students will examine political theory, human movement, and cultural and social norms, and learn how they have influenced Chinese dynasties and states from ancient to modern times.
 Students will learn the essentials of ancient Chinese history, and topics in modern history including the Opium Wars, the Chinese Civil War, Communist China, and current events.